alexichristakis/privacy-box/README.md

 A simple box with 7 eyes that look towards any side that is tapped.
 The enclosure is constructed out of laser-cut plywood, 3D printed mounting brackets, and wood glue.
 All fabrication files can be found under the fabrication folder.

+## Artist Statement

+Although we’re aware of how compromised our digital privacy is, it’s unclear where the digital and physical divide exists.
+Data collected from online and other digital activities have far reaching physical consequences, especially with the advent of IOT devices.
+Where we travel, what we do, eat, buy--even the smallest bits of data in aggregate threaten our privacy.
+By using the most abstract representation of an eye this project simulates the feeling of being watched.
+Even the smallest disturbance to a side of the box triggers an immediate response.

 ![Finished box](assets/finished_box.jpeg)

 ## Fabrication